nus-cs2103-AY1920S2/duke/docs/README.md

 ### 3. Adding a event task: `event`

 Adds a event task to the task list.
 All the dates follows `yyyy/MM/dd` format.
-Duplicated events will not be allowed to be added.
+Duplicated events will not be allowed to add.

 Format 1: `event DESCRIPTION /at DATE`